4.0 Scale GPA Calculator

 • German 1–5 scale: 1 ≈ 4.0, 2 ≈ 3.0, 3 ≈ 2.0, 4 ≈ 1.0

-FAQ: 4.0 Scale GPA Calculator
+Frequently Asked Questions: 4.0 Scale GPA Calculator

-Can GPA exceed 4.0 on this calculator?
+Can GPA exceed 4.0 on a 4.0 scale GPA calculator?

 Not on an unweighted 4.0 scale.
 The maximum is 4.0.
 If your school uses weighted GPA (adding points for AP or honors courses), your weighted GPA can exceed 4.0, but this calculator uses the standard unweighted scale.
 For weighted GPA, see the weighted GPA calculator.